vladislavvbulgakov/To-do-list/README.md

 # To-do-list
-This is to-do list for personal tasks accounting
+Non-trivial javascript to do list